-When new staff, volunteers or regular visitors join our school they will be informed of the safeguarding arrangements in place and told who our Senior Designated Professional for safeguarding (Senior Designated Safeguarding Lead) is (Imogen Thurbon).
+When new staff, volunteers or regular visitors join our school they will be inducted in the safeguarding arrangements at the school.
 A copy of the school's Child Protection and Safeguarding Policy is available on request from the Main Office.
 They will also be shown the recording format, given information on how to complete it and who to pass it to.

 Every new member of staff or volunteer will have an induction period that will include essential safeguarding information.
-Imogen Thurbon will be responsible for ensuring that the programme is both organised and implemented.
+The SDSL will be responsible for ensuring that the programme is both organised and implemented.
 The induction will include basic safeguarding information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record any such disclosure and issues of confidentiality surrounding any disclosure.
-The induction will also remind and highlight to staff and volunteers of their responsibility to safeguard all children at our school and the remit of the role of the Senior Designated Professional and Designated Safeguarding Lead.
+The induction will also remind and highlight to staff and volunteers of their responsibility to safeguard all children at our school and the remit of the role of the Senior Designated Professional and Designated Safeguarding Leads.

-New staff who have not had any child protection training or staff who have had training more than two years ago will complete safeguarding induction and then be included in the full statutory Suffolk Introduction to Safeguarding training.
+New staff who have not had any child protection training or staff who have had training more than two years ago will be included in the full statutory Suffolk Introduction to Safeguarding training.

-All regular visitors and volunteers to our school will be told where our policy is kept, they will be given a set of safeguarding procedures, they will be told who all our Senior Designated Leads are and who alternate staff members are and what the recording and reporting system is.
+All regular visitors and volunteers to our school will be made aware of safeguarding arrangements when signing in.
 There is a notice displayed in reception with the names and telephone numbers on, including contact details for the Local Area Designated Officer (LADO).